 - Take Responsibility For Your Academic Behavior.

 Avoid blaming the instructor for being a bad teacher.
 Do not make excuses that you do not have the time, energy, or do not feel well or are not in the mood to study.
 You have made the choice to be here so need to develop the skills for dealing with these problems.
 You can create the time with a sound time management plan.
 If you truly feel that you do not have enough energy to succeed, look at changing your diet, sleep habits, and exercise habits.
 Avoid falling into the “I do not like my classes” trap.
 Realize from the start that you will take some classes that might not naturally excite you.
-They might be required for your major or simply did not turn out to be what you had hoped.
+They might be required for your concentration or simply did not turn out to be what you had hoped.
 Life is like that.
 You need to be able to adjust.

 Your motivation for everything depends on the value you place on the task.
 The more highly you value completing a task, the more motivated you will be.
 Difficulties arise when confronted with a task that you do not place a natural value on.
 Motivating yourself for these tasks can take a little work, but you can find ways to increase your motivation for almost any task.